AmaniEzz/SOLID-principles-Python/README.md

-# A brief guide to understanding SOLID principles with examples written Python.
+# A brief guide to understanding SOLID principles with examples written in Python.

 SOLID Principles is an acronym of 5 principles in Object Oriented Design (OOD).
 Robert C. Martin introduced these 5 principles in his 2000 paper "Design Principles and Design Patterns".